WASHINGTON, Feb. 14, 2011 /PRNewswire-USNewswire/ -- Following is the daily "Profile America" feature from the U.S. Census Bureau:

-Profile America — Friday, February 14th.
+Profile America -- Monday, February 14th.
 While today may not be an official holiday, Valentine's Day is one of the most popular in the year's calendar.
-Its origins are a mix of legends involving two Christian martyrs, a Roman fertility rite, and the old notion that this is the time of year when the birds choose their mates.
-What is sure is that Esther Howland of Massachusetts began selling the first mass-produced valentines in the 1840s.
-Today's occasion falls in the heart of February, which is also National Wedding Month.
-There were 2.1 million weddings in the U.S. in 2011; that's about 5,800 per day.
-Some 19 men out of 1,000 get married each year; for women, the rate is over 17½ per thousand.
-Wyoming leads the nation in marriage rate for both sexes.
-Profile America is in its 17th year as a Public Service of the U.S. Census Bureau.
+Its origins are a mix of legends involving two Christian martyrs, a roman fertility rite, and the old notion that this is the time of year when the birds choose their mates.
+What is sure is that Esther Howland of Massachusetts began selling the first mass produced valentines in the 1840s.
+Now, Valentine's Day is one of the biggest occasions for the country's greeting card shops, candy stores, and jewelers.
+Perhaps the busiest of all are the nation's more than 48,000 florists, who sell $7.5 billion dollars of flowers each year.
+You can find these and more facts about America from the U.S. Census Bureau, online at www.census.gov.

 SOURCE U.S. Census Bureau